darktable-org/dtdocs/content/module-reference/processing-modules/filmic-rgb.md

 ---

-**Note:** _filmic rgb_ cannot be set with entirely neutral parameters (resulting in a "no-operation") -- as soon as the module is enabled, the image is always at least slightly affected.
-You can come close to neutral by setting:
+**Note**: _filmic rgb_ cannot be set with entirely neutral parameters (resulting in a "no-operation") -- as soon as the module is enabled, the image is always at least slightly affected.
+You can, however, come close to neutral with the following settings:

-- in _look_ tab: contrast to 1.0, latitude to 99 %, middle tones saturation to 0 %,
+- in the _look_ tab, set contrast to 1.0, latitude to 99 % and middle tones saturation to 0 %,
-- in _options_ tab: contrast in shadows and in highlights to _soft_.
+- in the _options_ tab, set contrast in shadows and in highlights to _soft_.

 In this configuration, filmic will only perform a logarithmic tone mapping between the bounds set in the _scene_ tab.

 ---